-As we walked through the countless rows of headstones, I overheard a young girl, who was dressed in baby pink, asking her mother questions.
-Her mother had obviously tried to explain to her daughter that this was a place where men were buried.
-Still, the concept must have been abstract to the little one, who was squirming on the ground, peering at marker after marker.
+As we walked through the rows of countless headstones, I overheard a young girl, who was dressed in pale pink, asking her mom questions.
+Her mother had presumably tried to explain to her that this was a place where men were buried.
+Still, the concept must have been abstract to the child, who was squirming on the ground, peering at marker after marker.

 “Ooh, ” she exclaimed, while pointing to a headstone with not a cross but a Star of David.
 “This one must have been really important!
 He has a star!”